Sigma 28 200 Repair Parts Af Motor

 at this lens right now to buy.Can you tell me how it performs, ie

-is it sharp, does it perform well in low light etc etc etc
+is it sharp, does it perform well in low light etc etc etccheers

 phil